timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-basics.md

 ```
 </highlight>

-Now that you have your continuous aggregate, set up a [continuous aggregate refresh policy][cagg-policy].
+Now that you have your continuous aggregate set up a [continuous aggregate refresh policy][cagg-policy].
-Without a policy, your continuous aggregate won't materialize new data inserted into the `stocks_real_time`
+Without a policy, your continuous aggregate won't materialize new data as it is
-table.
-Over time, querying your aggregate gets slower as more data needs to be aggregated on-the-fly from
-the raw data table.
+inserted into the `stocks_real_time` hypertable.
+TimescaleDB will perform real-time
+aggregation for continuous aggregates on time-buckets that have not been materialized.
+If you add new data to your underlying hypertable, like `stocks_real_time`, without
+running a refresh policy, TimescaleDB aggregates the new data on-the-fly.
+This
+real-time aggregation of un-materialized data could cause queries from your continuous
+aggregate to slow down.
+Setting up an automatic refresh policy that materializes your
+data and prevents unnecessary real-time aggregation is crucial.

 ## Learn more about continuous aggregates